qfpl/reflex-tutorial/blog/drafts/reflex/basics/introduction.md

 The `reflex` library is an implementation of an FRP library that satisfies all of the preferences that I listed above.
 It is also highly performant and has had some great work done around its usability.

-You can use `reflex` to write code via either GHC and GHCJS, although there has been a focus on using it to create web front-ends via GHCJS the `reflex-dom` companion library.
+You can use `reflex` to write code via either GHC and GHCJS, although there has been a focus on using it to create web front-ends via GHCJS and the `reflex-dom` companion library.

 There is support for writing new back-ends as well, and so you can use it in other places where having a better model of mutable state might be handy, such as:

 - command line applications
 - servers
 - SDL applications

+It is worth noting that the `reflex` implementation has been written so that it could be extended to support continuous-time FRP.
+My understanding is that there haven't been any pressing use cases presented to motivate that work.

 We'll take a look at that support later on, but for now we'll be focusing on using `reflex` to create web front-ends.